-Children Who Abuse Other Children (Child-on-child Abuse) This section includes topics covered in KCSIE 2024 Part 5: Child-on-Child Sexual Violence and Sexual Harassment, which all staff who work with children are advised to read.
+Children Who Abuse Other Children (Peer-on-Peer Abuse)

+This section includes topics covered in KCSIE Part 5: Child on Child Sexual Violence and Sexual Harassment, which all staff who work with children are advised to read.

 We recognise that children are capable of abusing their peers.
 Sexual violence and sexual harassment between children can occur between two children of any age and sex, from primary through to secondary.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
-Child-on-child abuse can take place at school, away from school and online.
+Peer-on-peer abuse can take place at school, away from school and online.
 Such abuse is most likely to include, but may not be limited to:

-- Bullying, including prejudice-based, discriminatory and cyberbullying (please refer also to the section on the Protected Characteristics in the anti-bullying policy) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - abuse within intimate personal relationships between peers - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nudes images and or videos (known as sexting or youth produced sexual imagery; for further information, see below) - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - abuse within intimate personal relationships between peers - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nudes images and or videos (known as sexting or youth produced sexual imagery; for further information, see below) - initiation/hazing type violence and rituals.
 This could include activities involving harassment, abuse or humiliation, used as a way of initiating a person into a group and may also include an online element. - 'Upskirting', which typically involves taking a picture under a person's clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Anyone of any gender, can be a victim.